Get involved

 Contact us to try!

-Audiovisual content: exhibitions and films
+Audiovisual content: pictures and films

 MSF's media library is particularly extensive and contains a wealth of films – both short and feature-length – that provide a realistic and high-quality illustration of our work in a wide variety of countries and contexts.
 For example: